browserify/module-deps/readme.markdown

 readable/writable filter stream for transforming file contents, but this is an easy way to do it.

-If the transform string has whitespace or failed to `require.resolve()`, it is treated as a shell command to run.
-For instance: `"sed s/AAA/BBB/"` is a valid transform string command.
-To compile coffee-script on the fly you can use the transform command string `"coffee -sc"` to compile from stdin and write to stdout.

-Commands should take stdin and write to stdout to perform their transformations.
-If an error occurs, commands should return a non-0 exit code and write to stderr.
-The file being written to the command over stdin is set as the `$FILENAME` environment variable.

 When you call `mdeps()` with an `opts.transform`, the transformations you specify will not be run for any files in node_modules/.
 This is because modules you include should be self-contained and not need to worry about guarding